-If you spend $240 or more on recurring eligible expenses during your plan year, you may save money by paying for them with an FSA.
+If you spend $240 or more per year on recurring eligible expenses, you may save money by paying for them with an FSA.
 When you enroll in an FSA, you decide the amount you want deducted from your salary each pay period.
 That amount will be deducted each pay period prior to income and Social Security taxes being taken, saving you income and Social Security taxes each time you receive wages.
-Use the WageWorks tax calculator to determine your potential savings with a Tax Savings Analysis by visiting the “Tax Calculators” link at www.myFBMC.com.
+Use the WageWorks tax calculator to determine your potential savings.

 Waiting for an Explanation of Benefits (EOB) to file for MCAP reimbursement?